About Te’mexw Treaty Association

 WHO WE ARE

-Te’mexw Treaty Association is a non-profit society formed of five Coast Salish Nations – Beecher Bay (SC’IA⁄NEW), Malahat, Snaw-Naw-As, Songhees and T’Sou-ke.
-The Te’mexw five member Nations joined to support one another and to work together under one organization to negotiate five Nation-specific modern treaties with the federal and provincial governments in the British Columbia treaty process.
+Te’mexw Treaty Association is a non-profit society formed by five Coast Salish Nations: Beecher Bay (SC’IA ⁄NEW), Malahat, Snaw-Naw-As, Songhees and T’Sou-ke.
+The five Te’mexw Member Nations came together to support one another in negotiating five Nation-specific Modern Treaties with the federal and provincial governments as part of the BC Treaty Process.

 TTA STAFF